iotaledger/goshimmer/docs/003-markers.md

 ### Marker Management
 Messages can have markers from different marker sequences in PMs and FMs, the order and referenced relationship among marker sequences are important when it comes to inheriting the PMs from parents and other usages.
 Thus, we need to track these marker sequences.

-Here's an example of how markers should look in Tangle:
+Here is an example of how markers would look in the Tangle:

 ![](https://i.imgur.com/yi4E3Ik.png)

 #### Marker Sequences
-Whatever reason a marker sequence is created, we assign a new $MSI = 1+max(referenceMarkerSequences)$.
-To prevent assigning a new $MSI$ when combining same marker sequences again, we build parents-child relation in a map if a new marker sequence is created.
+Whatever reason a marker sequence is created, we assign a new *`MSI = 1+max(referenceMarkerSequences)`*.
+To prevent assigning a new *`MSI`* when combining same marker sequences again, we build parents-child relation in a map if a new marker sequence is created.

 #### Rank
 The rank of marker sequence graph is the number of sequences from the starting point to itself.
 The marker sequences in the figure above have rank: